LionC/deno_std/http/README.md

 ## HTTP Status Codes and Methods

-The `Status` and `Method` enums offers helper constants for standard HTTP status codes and methods:
+The `Status` and `Method` enums offer helper constants for standard HTTP status codes and methods:

 ```ts